iamcanadian1973/advanced-excerpt/readme.txt

 Version 3.0 may not be backwards compatible.
 Check and re-apply the settings after you upgrade to make sure everything works correctly.

-Version 0.2.1 adds support for multibyte characters (eg. Chinese and Japanese).
+Version 0.2.1 adds support for multibyte characters (e.g. Chinese and Japanese).
 This is slightly experimental, more details in the FAQ.
 Plugin translations are fully supported and language files are included for translation.
 The FAQ provides more info on this, also.

 == Installation ==